Topics:

 Common staff errors with EMRs

-After finding out how should an entry in a patient’s EMR be corrected, we seek error reduction.
+We seek error reduction after finding out how an entry in a patient’s EMR should be corrected.
 To avoid errors, you must be aware of them first.
-Here are some errors your staff might be commonly made:
+Here are some errors your staff might commonly made:

 1- Misidentification of the patient: